Damp (structural): Prevention and treatment

 There are strategies to prevent water infiltration due to humidity into structures, as well as ways to treat human occupancy practices regarding humidity.
 Vapor retarders are materials that can be used to restrain uncontrolled airflow and water vapor into an indoor space.
 Vapor retarders are used to decrease the rate and amount of water vapor diffusion through ceilings, walls, and floors caused by humidity.
 It is made of thin, flexible materials and its coatings can be installed by trowels or brushes.
 Utilizing vapor retarders in a building prevents structural dampness from occurring or continuing if it already exists.
 A strategy for reducing humidity levels in an indoor environment is by altering occupant activity and indoor mechanics.
 Kitchens and bathrooms need to have their own vents.
 Additionally, washing machines need to be vented outdoors.
 Both of these are important in order to decrease indoor moisture due to humidity caused by the activities occurring in these indoor spaces.
-Moisture sources, such as hot tubs or indoor swimming pools, should be covered by airtight lids when not in use, thus humidity levels stay low in the indoor environment///-.
+Moisture sources, such as hot tubs or indoor swimming pools, should be covered by airtight lids when not in use, so humidity levels stay low in the indoor environment.